Edward Lansdale: 1960s

-He had been surprised by what I had said at the first meeting at the White House and thought my opinions that we were losing the war unwarranted.
+He [Nolting] had been surprised by what I had said at the first meeting at the White House and thought my opinions that we were losing the war unwarranted.
 I didn’t think I had gone that far.
-He said, “You just ruined it.”
-I replied, “No, you ruined it by not getting Lansdale out there when it would have done some good.”
+He said, "You just ruined it."
+I replied, "No, you ruined it by not getting Lansdale out there when it would have done some good."
 We glared at each other for a moment.
 He had clearly not understood that I wanted to save Diem but also to tell the truth about Vietnamese reality.
 Afterward I felt a sense of regret.
-He had tried mightily to do the right thing, yet he had not understood his personal limitations or those imposed by the formality of his position [i.e., the fact that the South Vietnamese would not tell the truth about their difficulties unless it was done in private informal settings with Americans whom they had developed a personal level of trust].
+He had tried mightily to do the right thing, yet he had not understood his personal limitations or those imposed by the formality of his position [i.e., the fact that the South Vietnamese for cultural reasons would not tell the truth about their difficulties unless it was done in private informal settings with Americans whom they had developed a personal level of trust].

 According to Daniel Ellsberg, Lansdale was ordered in late September or early October 1963 to McNamara's office.
 The two went to McNamara's limo and drove to the White House and met with President Kennedy.
 Kennedy wanted to send him to Vietnam due to his ability to reason with Diệm, but he wanted to know if Lansdale would support removing Diệm from office if it became necessary.
 Lansdale said no, that Diệm was his friend (Lansdale also believed that replacing Diệm would lead to disaster).
-Kennedy seemed to understand and didn't show any disappointment, but in the limo McNamara was furious: “You don’t talk to the president of the United States that way.
-When he asks you to do something, you don’t tell him you won’t do it.”
+Kennedy seemed to understand and didn't show any disappointment, but in the limo McNamara was furious: "You don't talk to the president of the United States that way.
+When he asks you to do something, you don't tell him you won't do it."
+(Note: Max Boot wrote that Daniel Ellsberg, a known tall tale teller, is the only source of this story, and the White House visitor log has no record of this meeting, though it is consistent with the other events of this time.)
 Lansdale was ordered to retire from the Air Force by the end of October.
+During Lansdale's 31 October 1963 retirement reception Defense Secretary McNamara walked through the room and never looked at Lansdale.
+Diệm would be assassinated the next day.